 gridX and E.ON are equipping the so-called "xHouse" with an intelligent energy management system and are also testing bidirectional charging of electric vehicles, among other things.
 Here, the electric vehicle is used as a flexible electricity storage device which exchanges energy with the home as required.

-One challenge of the energy turnaround and decentralisation is the lack of a possibility to store large amounts of electricity.
+One challenge of the energy turnaround and decentralization is the lack of a possibility to store large amounts of electricity.
 On sunny days, for example, a photovoltaic system generates much more energy than is needed.
 The surplus energy cannot always be drawn off and cannot be stored sufficiently.
 At night or in bad weather, when photovoltaic systems do not generate electricity, this can lead to energy shortages.
 The electric vehicle can optimally counteract this.
 It provides the required energy by using it as a flexible electricity storage device.

 E.ON and gridX are testing and developing energy management and bidirectional charging with the Nissan Leaf in the "xHouse".
-The battery of the electric car can be charged via the charging station at home, at work or in public and can also return energy to the house as a decentralised storage medium.
+The battery of the electric car can be charged via the charging station at home, at work or in public and can also return energy to the house as a decentralized storage medium.
 The residents of the "xHouse" have a photovoltaic system.
 Here, the electric vehicle thus serves as an intermediate storage for the electricity generated by the house.
 If the sun does not shine sufficiently, the vehicle releases the stored electricity back to the house when there are bottlenecks.

 The "xHouse" is a real use case from E.ON and gridX.
 There, the interaction of photovoltaic, storage and bidirectional charging station is tested.
 The grid connection point of the house is 14.5 kW.
 The Nissan Leaf, which is used in the "xHouse", operates with a DC charging point, which enables an output of 10 kW, and three stationary battery storage units, each with a capacity of 9 kWh.
 The electric vehicle itself has a battery capacity of 40 kWh.
 The photovoltaic system, which supplies the house with self-generated electricity, has a total size of 5.6 kWp.
 In addition, the "xHouse" is equipped with Smart Building technology, which enables the control of light and heating.
 The various components from different manufacturers are intelligently linked with the help of gridBox, the control component within the energy management system.
-This is able to read out the various protocols and intelligently controls the power consumption in the house.
+This is able to read out the various protocols and intelligently control the power consumption in the house.

 "Thanks to the possibility of bidirectional charging, I can use my self-generated electricity more efficiently.
 As a homeowner, I don't like it when I have to feed my solar electricity into the grid and the PV system is throttled down to 70% output.
 It is nice to know that a large proportion of the energy can be temporarily stored in the electric car.
 Bidirectional charging is a real gain!
 It supports both the energy demand in the house and mobility",